Intel Hex is one of the oldest file formats available and is adopted by many newcomers on the market.

 '00' = Data Record

 Type '00' is the main record type.
 The real data are sent using this record type.
 The 1st data byte of the record is stored in the address specified by the address field of the record (plus the pre-set Segment or Linear Base Address).
-After that the address of the address field is incremented and the next data byte is stored on the next address.
+After that the address is incremented and the next data byte is stored on the next address.
 The address in the address field is 16 bits, so a rollover from $FFFF to $0000 can occur.
-This will not produce a carry into the Segment or Linear Base Address, so addressing space is wrapped back!
+This will not produce a carry into the next Segment or Linear Base Address, so addressing space is wrapped back!

-Type '02' records are used to pre-set the Extended Segment Address.
-With this segment address it is possible to send files up to 1Mb in length.
+These records are used to pre-set the Extended Segment Address.
+With this segment address it is possible to send files of up to 1Mb in length.
 The Segment address is multiplied by 16 and then added to all subsequent address fields of type '00' records to obtain the effective address.
 By default the Extended Segment address will be $0000, until it is specified by a type '02' record.
 The address field of a type '02' record must be $00.
 The byte count field will be $02 (the segment address consists of 2 bytes).
 The data field of the type '02' record contains the actual Extended Segment address.
-Bits 3..0 of this Extended Segment address always should always be 0!
+Bits 3..0 of this Extended Segment address always should be 0!

-Type '03' records don't contribute to file transfers.
+These records don't contribute to file transfers.
 They are used to specify the start address for Intel processors, like the 8086.
 So if you would upload a file to an Intel based development board, the starting address of the code can be specified with this record type.
 This starting address will be loaded into the CS and IP registers of the processor.
 For normal file transfers the type '03' records can be ignored.
 The byte count of type '03' record is $04, because 4 data bytes will be sent.
 The address field remains $0000.
 The data field of type '03' records contain 4 bytes, the first 2 bytes represent the value to be loaded into CS, the last 2 bytes are the value to be loaded into IP.
 Bytes are sent MSB first.

 Type '04' records are used to pre-set the Linear Base Address.
 This 16 bit Linear Base Address, specified in the data area, is used to obtain a full 32 bit address range when combined with the address field of type '00' records.
 With this LBA it is possible to send files of up to 4Gb in length.
 The Linear Base Address is used as the upper 16 bits in the 32 bit linear address space.
 The lower 16 bits will come from the address field of type '00' records.
 By default the Linear Base Address will be $0000, until specified by a type '04' record.
 The address field of a type '04' record must be $0000.
 The byte count field will be $02 (the LBA consists of 2 bytes).
 The data field of the type '04' record contains the actual 2 byte Linear Base Address.
 MSB is sent first.

-Type '05' records don't contribute to file transfers.
+These records don't contribute to file transfers.
 They are used to specify the start address for Intel processors, like the 80386.
 If you would upload a file to an Intel based development board, the starting address of the code can be specified with a type 05 record.
 This starting address will be loaded in the EIP register of the processor.
 For normal file transfers the type '05' records can be ignored.
 The byte count of type '05' records is $04, because 4 data bytes will be sent.
 The address field remains $0000.
 The data field of type '05' records contain the 4 byte linear 32 bit starting address to be loaded into the EIP register of the processor.

 This field contains 0 or more data bytes.
 The actual number of data bytes is indicated by the byte count in the beginning of the record.
 The data bytes are interpreted as real "payload" data in type '00' records.
-In other record types the data represent pre-set address values.
+In all other record types the data represent pre-set address values.

 This field is a one byte (2 hex digits) 2's complement checksum of the entire record.
 To create the checksum make a 1 byte sum from all fields of the record: